kaufmanno/make_project/docs/source/first_steps.rst

 You are now ready to start developping your package or application.
 You could start to edit the fake class and function in core/core.py.
 Make sure to document your code using numpy style docstrings.
 You should also modify the unit test accordingly (by default pytest is used).
+If you create new test files make sure to namee put them in the tests directory and name them like "test_*.py"
 Once this is done, add your modifications to a commit with commands like this one:

 .. code-block:: bash